nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <md>**GitHub username restrictions**</md>
 * Length of username must between 1 and 39 characters
-* Can contain only alphanumeric characters and hyphens ('-').
+* Can contain only English alphanumeric characters and hyphens ('-').
 * Hyphens cannot appear at the start or end, nor consecutively within the username

 **Valid examples**